- Written by Dr.Mehmet Demircioglu

 The donor bandage is an early protection tool, not a test of courage.
 Removing it too early, too quickly, or without clean guidance can create avoidable stress.
 Leaving a problematic bandage on too long can also be wrong if it is wet, tight, painful, or pressing near grafts.

 In a straightforward recovery, bandage removal is usually guided at the first clinic check within the first 24 to 48 hours.
-At Diamond Hair Clinic, I prefer to connect that early step with scalp inspection and the first wash at 2 days.
+At Diamond Hair Clinic, that early step is connected with scalp inspection and the first wash at 2 days.
 The exact timing should still follow the individual case.

 Do not judge the whole transplant from how the donor area looks when the dressing first comes off.
 Judge whether the healing is clean, settling, and consistent.
-If something looks worse instead of better, send photos and ask before adding pressure, ointment, or another dressing.
-A calm early check protects both the donor area and the grafted result.
+If something looks worse instead of better, ask before adding pressure, ointment, or another dressing.
+A careful early check protects both the donor area and the grafted result.

 For the broader sequence after surgery, use the clinic’s full aftercare instructions, then follow the specific advice given for your scalp.